rieck/harry/src/input/README.md

 1. Create the source files `input_xxx.c` and `input_xxx.h` for the new input module xxx.
-Add these files to `Makefile.am` to include them in the compilation process of Sally.
+Add these files to `Makefile.am` to include them in the compilation process of Harry.

 2. Implement three functions in `input_xxx.c` and add respective declarations of these functions to `input_xxx.h`.